 You might also want to check out my previous article ‘Suicide And Suicide Prevention: Advice And Information‘ because it contains some advice on how to help someone who’s suffering from suicidal thoughts and feelings.

-Before I carry on with this post, please remember that it’s really important to speak to someone if you’re feeling suicidal or you’re worried you’ll harm yourself.
+Before I carry on with this article, please remember that it’s really important to speak to someone if you’re feeling suicidal or you’re worried you’ll harm yourself.
 Please visit my pages Global Crisis Lines And Support and UK Crisis Lines And Support for a list of global and UK crisis lines, hotlines, chat services, and text services if you need to talk to someone.

 What Is A Safety Plan?